ibmjstart/wp-bluemix-objectstorage/readme.md

 ## Changelog ##

 #### 0.4 - 2015-11-30 ####
 * changed how wordpress authenticates with ibm object storage.
-IBM object transitioned from v1 to v3, and at that time changed how they authenticate to match how the open source standard authenticates.
+IBM object storage transitioned from v1 to v3, and at that time changed how they authenticate to match how the open source standard authenticates.
+This update follows that change.

 #### 0.3 - 2015-2-11 ####
 * added wordpress dependency to ensure wordpress installed before objectstorage